Bruno Gerussi: Early life and education

 Gerussi was born in Medicine Hat, Alberta, as the eldest son of Enrico Gerussi, a coal miner working in Lethbridge, who had trained in Italy as a stonemason, and his wife Teresina Lazzorotto.
 The two married in 1927 and moved to Medicine Hat.
 The family subsequently moved to Exshaw, where Enrico worked as a sectionman on the Canadian Pacific Railway.

 Bruno Gerussi grew up in Exshaw and later moved with his family to New Westminster, British Columbia.
-He attended the Banff School of Fine Arts after receiving a scholarship there.
+He attended the Banff School of Fine Arts on a scholarship.
 Bruno was just 22 when his father committed suicide by hanging himself in the woods behind the provincial mental hospital at Essondale.

 Early career

+Gerussi began acting in high school in New Westminster, British Columbia, when he played the lead in a school production of The Valiant.
+He won a scholarship to the Banff School of Fine Arts and, after graduating, joined the Seattle Reparatory Theatre.
+In 1949, he returned to Vancouver where he played Stanley Kowalski in Totem Theatre's production of A Streetcar Named Desire and co-starred with Lon Chaney, Jr. in Of Mice and Men.

 In 1954, Gerussi joined the Stratford Festival in its second season.
-During the next few years he went on to act in many stage productions in Canada and the United States, including performing the role of Romeo in the Stratford Festival's first production of Romeo and Juliet in 1960.
+During the next few years he went on to act in many stage productions in Canada and the United States, including performing the role of Feste in Twelfth Night, which he later reprised on CBC Television in 1964, and as Romeo opposite Julie Harris in the Stratford Festival's first production of Romeo and Juliet in 1960.

-Gerussi joined CBC radio, and later appeared on television.
-One of his earliest TV appearances was as Feste on April 8, 1964 on a CBC-TV production of Twelfth Night.
-In 1967 and 1968 he hosted a nationally broadcast mid-morning CBC radio show, Gerussi, Words and Music.
+His wife Ida died in 1965.
+As a single parent raising two children, Gerussi was less able to travel for work and so he joined CHIN radio as its morning man hosting Gerussi, Words and Music for four hours a day from 6 a.m. to 10 a.m.
+After the show began in January 1967, the Toronto Daily Stars Barbara Frum reported that the show had no listeners for the first two-and-a-half hours of its premiere.
+The show became popular, however, and in the fall of 1967, CBC Radio gave him a national daily morning show, Gerussi!, which aired until 1971 and became the model for the network's This Country in the Morning and Morningside in the 1970s and 1980s.